parodos-dev/parodos/workflow-examples/README.md

 ```

 In this example 3 instances of the LoggingWorkFlowTask tasks are created and used in the Workflow.
 This is obviously
-just for example purposes as the instance of the Bean created by the Component could have been sufficied for refence in
+just for example purposes as the instance of the Bean created by the Component could have been sufficed for reference in
 the Workflow.

 In this example the usage of @Infrastructure can also be seen.
 By providing this annotation on the Workflow definition